 Check out these food tours when you’re visiting Rome:

 #4.
 Avoid Taking Taxis + how to get out of the airport in Rome

 After a long flight you might be inclined to fork out for a taxi for door-to-door service.
 Just make sure you know what you’re paying before you jump in the taxi.

 The city of Rome enforces a set fee for airport transfers, but some taxi drivers are known to rip off tourists.
 A taxi from Ciampino Airport into Rome is fixed at €30.
-This includes all passengers, their bags, and one stop in the center.
+This includes all passengers, their bags, and one stop in the centre.
 It’s illegal for drivers to charge more.
 A cheaper alternative is to take the airport shuttle bus (45 minutes; around €6).
 Public transport may take a little longer but bus tickets are considerably cheaper, particularly if you’re travelling solo.

 From Fiumicino-Leonardo da Vinci Airport, the set fee for a taxi is €48.
 However, the fastest way to reach the city is on the Leonardo Express train to Termini Station (30 minutes, €14).

 Don’t let a taxi driver bully you into thinking your hotel is not within the Aurelian walls.
 Here is a map of where these set fees apply (see page 4)